Builder Licensing (Online)

 • Government-issued photo ID

-Review how to add the Chrome extension and/or the troubleshooting guide for test-takers by clicking here.
+Review ProctorU's equipment requirements by clicking here, and the troubleshooting guide for test-takers by clicking here.

-Test your equipment to see if it is compatible for use with Examity.
-For assistance, call the relevant phone number listed on our Test-taker Resource Center page or fill out the form, email support@examity.com, or chat directly with us through the Live Chat feature on the Examity dashboard.
+Test your equipment to see if it is compatible for use with ProctorU.
+For assistance, call the relevant phone number listed on our Test-taker Resource Center page or fill out the form, email support@proctoru.com, or chat directly with us through the Live Chat feature on the ProctorU dashboard.

 Are student materials included in course costs?